 We observe the development of the information obligation according to Section 33 very closely.
 Immediately after publication of the first candidate list on 28th October 2008, we made contact with our suppliers in order to get the required information.
 We respond promptly to additions to the candidate list.

 According to the information available to us, almost all Kärcher products contain components in which lead (CAS 7439-92-1) is contained as an alloying element, e.g. in brass, in concentrations higher than 0.1%.
 The use of this material is in line with the applicable legal provisions.
 If used as intended, there is no danger to health or the environment.
 Safety information is not required.

 Should you wish for further details, please contact us.

 ErP Ecodesign Directive

-For information on EU Regulation 666/2013 regarding ecodesign requirements for vacuum cleaners, Appendix 1, point 2(b) on information to be provided by manufacturers, please contact your local Kärcher service partner.
+For information on EU Regulation 666/2013 (ecodesign requirements for vacuum cleaners, Annex I Article 2b, manufacturers' obligation to provide information), please contact your responsible Kärcher service.